hyperstack-org/hyperstack/docs/configuration_details.md

+# HyperMesh Configuration

+There are XXX parts to the HyperMesh configuration:

+1. Model classes
+2. Policies
+3. Push Transport

 ## Installation

 If you do not already have hyper-react installed, then use the reactrb-rails-generator gem to setup hyper-react, reactive-record and associated gems.